nbessi/antlion/README.rst

 short term
 ----------

-* Finalize first version of API
+* Finalise first version of API
 * Provide a decent set of core rules
 * Setup test logic and API
 * Do the first release (package, doc, etc)